Caleb Shomo: Personal life

 In 2012, he left Attack Attack! citing "horrible clinical depression" and revealed that he had been suicidal since middle school.
 Sometime that year (around April 1 according to Fleur's Instagram account), he married Fleur Shomo.
-In 2014 when interviewed by Kerrang! he stated that thanks to the success of his musical career he is moving into a new home where he will build a new sunlit studio to record his own music and produce others.
+In 2014 when interviewed by Kerrang!, he stated that, thanks to the success of his musical career, he was moving into a new home where he would build a new sunlit studio to record his own music and produce for others.